 Despite being one of the most popular alcoholic beverages in the world, wine can be intimidating for many.
 The idea that wines can be “fine”, with some more expensive than others, has the potential to confuse customers, along with the different types and terms — like “vintage”’ — that comes with shopping for a bottle.
 And because there are various types of wine, there is a process of making each one.

 Putting it simply, wine is made by fermenting wine grapes, which are actually different from the ones you can buy in the store.
 These wine grapes are smaller with thicker skins, a higher sugar content, and tend to have seeds in them.
 But as there are over 1,300 varieties of these grapes, you can get a huge range of finished wines.

 As well as the most obvious distinction between them — the colour — you can have wines that are sparkling, still, fortified, or aromatised, depending on the production methods and what grapes are used.

 The basic steps to winemaking begin with harvesting the grapes and preparing them for the fermentation process.
-When creating red wine, the must (pulp) of the grapes are fermented along with the juice.
+When creating red wine, the pulp of the grapes is fermented along with the juice.
 White wine is created by removing the skin and pulp before the fermentation process.